intrig/ict/multivector.md

 So for multivectors, there can be many different `begin()` and `end()` cursors.
 All cursors that are part of the same multivector are comparable.

-The current implementation includes only a subset of the features found `std::vector` and described below.
+The implementation currently includes only a limited subset of the features found `std::vector` and is described below.

 ## <a name="multivector_struct"/> multivector&lt;T&gt;